mesquitamv/nameko-devex/epinio/README.md

 ## What technologies were used

-These technologies was used on this example to deploy all necessary infrastructure:
+These technologies were used in this lab to deploy all necessary infrastructure:

 - K3S to deploy a kubernetes cluster;
 - Cert Manager to provides SSL Certificates for apps;